robotology/natural-speech/icubrec/dnn_training/README.md

 The file `tf/train.py` gives an example of how to train a net with Tensorflow.
 Once the net is trained, it can be used with HTK in a few step:
 * first, the net parameters should be exported in a format HTK can handle.
-To do that, it is enough to add following lines just after the net is finished training (or alternatively after it is loaded from a previous save):
+To do that, it is enough to add following lines just after the net has finished training (or alternatively after it is loaded from a previous save):

         net = nndef.parse_from_tf_graph(tf.get_default_graph(), "output")